kiba/Writings/for_science/chp22_dust.md

 "Hello?" she answered her scroll.

-"Is this Miss Amethyst?" a deep voice said.
+"Is this Miss Amethyst?" an unfamiliar male voice asked.

-'Yes?'
+"Yes?"

 "I am representing the Schnee Dust Company, and we just heard of a new breakthrough in cooling solutions based on the use of ice dust.
-Is that true."
+Is this true?"

 "How-" She decided to not ask that question until later.
 "Yes, it's true, but it's very exper-"

 "Of course, it might not pan out as a practical industrial solution.
-They didn't say research and development is unpredictable for nothing.
+In our eperience, R&D is unpredictable.
 Nonetheless, The Schnee Dust company recognize your expertise and we would like to capitalize on that opportunity.
-We would like to sign you on a fifty thousand lien bonus and twice the matching salary of their research fellow, free healthcare, unlimited first class airline tickets, your own office and secretary and of course, autonomy and freedom to pursue any dust-related research topics you so desired."
+We would like to offer you a fifty thousand lien bonus for signing on, twice the matching salary of their research fellow, free healthcare, unlimited first class airline tickets, your own office and secretary and of course, autonomy and freedom to pursue any dust-related research topics you so desire."

 "Wow, umm...let me think about it."